 In 1865 they extended their service to include Queensland and within a decade they had established a mail coach network across the state.
 The commercial success of the coach service depended on mail contracts; passenger’s fees were extra.
 A range of other transport and messaging and communication services were provided by the coach drivers some for free some for a small extra charge.

 Over the two previous decades before Cobb & Co started a few transport services had been started often locally and using drays or sulkies with limited capacity and long transport times.
-Perhaps the most professional service before Cobb & Co arrived was the daily Royal Mail Service operated by John Nolan between Brisbane and Ipswich.
+It started in 1846 with Colonial Secretary’s Office adverting each year for tenders for the mail service between Brisbane and Ipswich.
+The first contractor was William Caswell, providing the service on horseback.
+The first mail coach was run by Mr. James.
+Collins, followed by C.Williams and James Wood, who held the contract for five years and operated the twice daily service with four coaches.
+Perhaps the most professional service that followed was the daily Royal Mail Service operated by John Nolan His business was acquired by Cobb & Co.

 However, the coach services in Queensland were at the tail end of the golden age of mail and passenger coaches.
 They had started in Europe in the 17th century but on a more commercial basis they really took off in the late 18th century.
 By the time the service arrived in Queensland, the first railway from Ipswich to Toowoomba had just opened.
 And every bit of new rail infrastructure replaced the coach services that operated on those routes.
 After WWI the omnibus started to appear, and motorised transport started to replace the coach services to places not serviced by the railways.
 In 1929 the company went into voluntarily liquidation.